 ActivEX Canning (100% ActivEX Limited) holds a nine-tenement portfolio in Central Queensland primarily on the margins of the Bowen Basin, Australia's premier thermal and coking coal producing region.
 The tenements were purchased from unlisted explorer CMR Coal, and the Company is currently reviewing the historical data and data generated by CMR Coal so as to formulate an exploration strategy going forward.
 The majority of targets generated fall into the thermal category while a small % may fall into the coking variety.
 The coking coal targets will be assigned the highest priority for future exploration.

-ActivEX has defined two JORC2012 compliant resources in South East Queensland.
+ActivEX has defined two JORC2012 compliant resources in the Esk Copper and Gold Project.